oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 	- [ ] Create Logout Functionality
 		- [ ] Create an HttpPost Action Logout in the AcctionController
 			- This action should have the `HttpPost` attribute
-			- This action should have the `Authorize` attribute
 			- This action should have the `ValidateAntiForgeryToken` attribute
 			- This action should use the `async` keyword
 			- This action should have a return type of `Task<IActionResult>`